Pathology Trainee Mentored Award

 Applying

-Cover Letter: Title, names of research team members, 250-word summary of the project, indicate other existing funding related to the proposed project and plan for spending.
+Cover Letter: Title, names of research team members (including Pathology Department Faculty Mentor), 250-word summary of the project, indicate your budget justification and if you have other existing funding related to the proposed project.

-PowerPoint Proposal Presentation: All applicants must prepare and present a brief PowerPoint presentation (~3 minutes/5 slides max.) on their project proposal to the Teaching and Training Committee during the T&T Meeting.
+PowerPoint Proposal Presentation: All applicants must prepare and present a brief PowerPoint presentation (~3 minutes/6 slides max., including a detailed budget proposal with cost justification) on their project to the T&T Committee during the meeting.
 Applicants will also have time to answer any questions the committee may have (~2 minutes).

 Submitting: Applications should be submitted through the Trainee Mentored Award Application.
 If you have any issues submitting, please contact Gabby Barela (gbarela@stanford.edu).
-Please note: Graduating trainees must name an alternate trainee to present at the upcoming research retreat in their application.
+Please note: Graduating trainees must name an alternate trainee to present at the upcoming Department of Pathology department meeting in their application.
 All documents should be merged into one document.
+Submit your slides a day before the meeting to Olena Janczewski at olena@stanford.edu.